AndrewTapp/solaredgeoptimizers/README.md

 - **Temperature** – Optimizer temperature from the SolarEdge One API (layout/energy by-inverter with `include-max-temperature`).
 The portal may report in °C or °F (`temperatureUnit`); the integration normalizes to °C for storage and Home Assistant displays in your preferred unit.
 Only available when using the One API; shown as “unknown” when missing or when using the legacy API.
 When the integration is not doing a full refresh (e.g. reusing data after a light check), it still refreshes temperatures about every 15 minutes via a cached API call, so temperature stays up to date even when power/voltage are not updating.
 - **Lifetime energy** – Total energy produced (kWh); this only goes up over time.
 The integration uses the API’s raw energy value (unscaledEnergy, in Wh) so it updates correctly regardless of how the portal displays units (Wh/kWh/MWh).
 When optimizer-level lifetime data is reliable, site lifetime is the sum of optimizers; when it is not (e.g. mixed or missing data), the site uses the portal’s total directly.
 - **Last measurement** – When the portal last had a reading for this optimizer.
+- **Status** – The optimizer's status from the API (e.g. "Active", "Inactive").
+Shown in proper case.
+- **Azimuth** – The panel's compass direction in degrees (0–360°), converted from radians.
+Only available when the API provides module orientation data.
+- **Tilt** – The panel's angle from horizontal in degrees, converted from radians.
+Only available when the API provides module orientation data.

 ### Per string, inverter, and site